 - Congratulations, you have just found your photon's wavelength in meters.

-Our other photon energy calculators
+Our other photon energy and wavelength calculators

 How do I calculate energy from wavelength?